6 Tips for interviewing candidates from the recruitment experts.

 2. Question Time.

 Have a clear set of questions ready that are relevant to the role, team, company and skills required.
 Going in with the attitude that you can ‘wing it’ will lead you to possibly missing out on key factors for the decision process.
-That being said, you can divert from the question if the conversation unravels but having a clear objective and list will help you get back on track.
+You can divert from the question if the conversation unravels but having a clear objective and list will help you get back on track.
 Having a set list of questions will also help with consistency across all interviewees, giving everyone a fair shot at showcasing their skills.

 3. Appropriate Questions.